gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 ### Core Concepts

-`Pydom` builds on topic of very few and simple core concepts:
+`Pydom` builds on top of very few core concepts:

 * __`Element`:__ any component that is part of a web page.
 This is a rough abstraction of an